jjmaldonis/MSE760/project/README.md

         accept or reject based on metropolis
     enddo !
 MC loop
-    record final step # it took to equilibrate
+    record final step # it took to equilibrate record mean delta-E

 enddo !
 X loop
 ```

+Look at final # of steps and/or delta-E for each simulation.
+Anything interesting?